nopara73/DotNetTor/docs/TorOverTcpProtocol.md

 ### 2.3 Content

-`2147483647` is the maximum positive value for a 32-bit signed binary integer. `2147483647 - (1 + 1 + 1 + 4 + 255) = 2147483385` is the maximum number of bytes the `Content` field can hold.
+`536870912` byte is 512MB and the maximum number of bytes the `Content` field can hold.
 At deserialization, compliant implementations MUST validate the `ContentLength` field is within range.

 #### 2.3.1 Content as Error Details
 If the `Response` is other than `Success`, the `Content` MAY hold the details of the error.